-The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
+- 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
 The study programme administration is responsible for announcing the test results.
-The privacy of students will be respected when test results are announced.

-The tests of which the results may be announced later than ten days are: Not applicable

-- 2. Students are entitled to inspect all assessed tests and the accompanying assessment criteria used and to be given feedback on the results. - 3.
-Inspection takes place during an evaluation with teacher/examiner(s), or at the request of the student, up until 3 weeks after receiving the test result at the latest.
+The privacy of students will be respected when test results are announced. - 2.
+Students are entitled to inspect all assessed tests and the accompanying assessment criteria used and to be given feedback on the results. - 3.
+Inspection takes place during an evaluation with teacher/examiner(s), or at the request of the student, up until 3 weeks after receiving the test result at the latest. - 4.
+Feedback is given during an evaluation with the teacher/examiner(s), or at the request of the student, up until 4 weeks after receiving the test result at the latest. - 5.
+On request students will receive written notification of their results, from which the student can derive rights.

-&lt;sup>1 A student career counsellor should preferably not be an assessor of this competency examination and must never be the first or only assessor.
+1 A student career counsellor should preferably not be an assessor of this competency examination and must never be the first or only assessor.